 6. Develop a contingency plan

-It’s also a good idea to train both speakers and a few of your staff in preparation for the meeting.
+Training and support: Train both speakers and a few of your staff in preparation for the meeting.
 Educate speakers on how to share their screen and use the conferencing technology.
 Have support staff ready to deal with technical questions from board members as they join the meeting and during the call.

 7. Test, test, test